 jQuery Backoffice Filters

 Running a complicated data set within the internal aspects of your business, and need a way to sort through data without losing out on time or performance? jQuery Backoffice Filters can help.
 It’s a library designed to help you sort any kind of database/website data through the use of specific filters.
 The filters can be selected and set up by you, which means that you still get full control over the way data is going to appear to you.
 And of course, the filters could technically be applied for front-end use as well, in situations where it would be necessary for users to sort out possible matches for specific data returns; like search engines, eCommerce stores and others.

 Bootstrap 3 Contact Form with Google’s reCaptcha

 Bootstrap Tree View

 Running a website that has to deal with a lot of categories and/or tags is inevitable going to cause some problems for the visual appearance.
 For example, blogs that have more than 10-15 categories will recognize that having so many categories takes up a lot of space in the widgets area of the website.
-So, to solve the problem, categories can be nested as sub-categories, but even then, this still takes up a lot of visual space.
+So, to solve the problem, you need to nest categories as sub-categories, but even then, this still takes up a lot of visual space.
 To fix this, we can utilize a technique called Tree View, where sub-categories can be nested underneath major categories, and only viewed once user clicks the “+” button to unfold the remaining sub-categories.
 You’re looking at a library that is going to make the process very easy for you.

 jQuery Table of Contents